Coen-1/RecSys2025Group13/recformer/README.md

 sbatch lightning_run_MIND.sh
 ```

 The checkpoint can be converted using the same steps explained earlier.
-We also provide the pretrained checkpoint for the RecformerForSeqRec used in the KDD paper (allenai/longformer-base-4096 as backbone):
+We also provide the pretrained checkpoint for the RecformerForSeqRec: https://drive.google.com/drive/u/1/folders/1pA0nNtySGg81_EPsDruc8tDLvoyP2vFU

 ### Finetuning
 For finetuning, simply run: